internetstandards/Internet.nl/documentation/Installation.md

   on port 8323 instead.
 You can verify with just a basic HTTP request.
 * The `ROUTINATOR_URL` setting must have the full path to the validity API, which usually is the same, e.g. `"http://localhost:9556/api/v1/validity"`.
+  (Note that the normal response on this URL is "Not found".)
 * Routinator will take some time to initialise.
 The same HTTP interface as the API will show the current status.